 Cetuximab (Erbitux), panitumumab (Vectibix) and bevacizumab (Avastin)

 Cetuximab, panitumumab and bevacizumab are types of monoclonal antibodies.
 Monoclonal antibodies work by recognising and finding specific proteins on cancer cells.
 Different types of cancer have different proteins.
-Monoclonal antibodies stop particular proteins from binding to cancer cells or blocking it from triggering the cancer cells to divide and grow.
+Monoclonal antibodies stop particular proteins from binding to cancer cells.
+Or they block the proteins from triggering the cancer cells to divide and grow.

-You might have monoclonal antibodies during or after chemotherapy.
+You might have these drugs during or after chemotherapy.

-Aflibercept (Zaltrap) is an anti angiogenesis drugs.
-This means it stops the creation of blood vessels by the cancer cells.
+Aflibercept (Zaltrap) is also an anti angiogenesis drug.
+So it stops the growth of blood vessels by the cancer cells.

-It works by blocking particular proteins on cancer cells that encourage the cancer to grow.
-It also stops the cancer from growing blood vessels.
+Regorafenib and encorafenib are cancer growth blockers.
+They work by blocking particular proteins on cancer cells that help cancer to grow.
+Regorafenib also stops cancer from growing blood vessels.

 Are these drugs available in the UK?